Read more about My Career Story

 We all have defining moments in life.
-The seeds of my first major turning point began at the age of 17 when I had a chest surgery that eventually convinced me to become a physician.
-Seven years later, after a tremendous amount of personal investment, I matriculated to the Georgetown School of Medicine, only to have my second defining moment came when I withdrew from medical school, abruptly ending my long journey toward pursuing what I thought was my calling.
+My first major turning point came at the age of 17 when I had a chest surgery that convinced me I wanted to become a physician.
+Seven years later, after a tremendous amount of personal investment, I matriculated to the Georgetown School of Medicine, only to have my second defining moment come two weeks later when I withdrew from medical school, abruptly ending my long journey toward pursuing what I thought was my calling.
 I realized I was heading down the wrong path, and I decided to change course.
-You can hear me talk more about this story in my talk on Taking a Career Leap.
+I share more of this story in my talk on Relaunching Your Career.

 - Writing your own rules is okay and necessary.
-This pivot in my life also convinced me we all owe it to ourselves to be true to our own values and visions in life.
-To pursue what you want to do, not necessarily what you feel obliged to do with your life.
+This pivot in my life convinced me we all owe it to ourselves to be true to our own values and visions in life.
+To pursue what you want to do, not necessarily what you should do with your life.
 Even if what you’re doing looks good on paper or admirable to others, if your work doesn’t truly fulfill you, it slowly eats away at your soul.

-This philosophy of my career change work is about embracing whatever life throws at you.
+When it comes to career change, I believe you must embrace whatever life throws at you.
 However, I also believe you also must be willing to let go of what you have to make room for something else more meaningful.
 In my life, this philosophy gave me the motivation to maintain my momentum after my first taste of brand management to pursue my MBA.
-Trusting my instincts to hand a note to a beautiful stranger in the Heathrow airport one day, a stranger who would eventually become my wife 6 years later.
-Leaving my stable job behind in the Bay Area to start a new life in London.
-Turning down attractive job opportunities by putting a stake in the ground and sticking to my principles, my values.
-And in each of these cases, I was guided by a fundamental principle: to bravely evolve my life as I myself evolved.
-Leaving the status quo behind is often the most sincere way to truly honor your values and priorities.
+To trust my instincts and hand a note to a beautiful woman in the Heathrow airport one day, someone I would eventually marry 6 years later.
+To leave my stable job behind in the Bay Area to start a new life in London.
+To turn down attractive job opportunities by putting a stake in the ground and sticking to my principles, my values.